David Bluefield

 David Bluefield is an American songwriter, composer, musician, producer, arranger, and video director.
 His song, "What's the Use," recorded by Mary MacGregor, was the "International Grand Prix Winner" as well as winning the "Most Outstanding Performance Award" at the World Popular Song Festival in 1980.
 He has recorded with Stevie Nicks and Tim Buckley and has shared the stage with Badfinger, Frank Zappa, Traffic, Alice Cooper, Paul Williams, and Paul Anka.
 He toured extensively with Three Dog Night and Mary MacGregor and was a band member of the music group, Kindred, who released two albums on Warner Bros.
-He wrote, produced, and directed, Music Has His Back: Leo Pearlstein, the 104-year-old Drummer, which won a Texas Short Film Festival Award for "Most Inspirational Film" and won an Audience Award at the Under 5 Minutes Film Festival for "Best Documentary."
+He wrote, produced, and directed, Music Has His Back: Leo Pearlstein, the 104-year-old Drummer, which won a Texas Short Film Festival Award for "Most Inspirational Film," an Audience Award at the Under 5 Minutes Film Festival for "Best Documentary".

 Early life

 David Bluefield (David Bluefield Pearlstein) was born and raised in Hollywood, California.
 His father, Leo Pearlstein was a successful advertising executive, author, and jazz drummer.
 Bluefield attended Fairfax High School where he played in the rock band, "Potluck", who shared the stage with Traffic and Alice Cooper.